Visiting US National Parks in October

 Zion National Park in October

-Planning a trip to Zion National Park in the fall is a must.
-It’s the best time to hike the trails at Zion when the temperatures are moderate AND the water levels are low.
+Zion National Park in October is the best time to hike the trails when the temperatures are moderate AND the water levels are low.

 Where to Stay Near Zion